Like many long-time Salesforce users, I had to learn to love the Lightning interface.

 Unfortunately, that’s not quite as straightforward as it sounds.

-There’s three options.
+There are three options.

 One: create an Activity.
 The Log A Call button is one easy way to do this.
 It automatically sets the resulting Task to Completed.